-At year end, the Fund broadly had a 59% allocation to the buy-in Insurance Policy held with L&G and the remainder held in a combination of UK Index Linked Gilts (13%), Euro Inflation Bonds (15%), Private Equity, a Diversified Income Fund ("DIF") and Cash.
+At year end, the Fund broadly had a 59% allocation to the buy-in Insurance Policy held with L&G and the remainder held in a combination of UK Index Linked Gilts (12%), Euro Inflation Bonds (15%), Private Equity, a Diversified Income Fund ("DIF") and Cash.
 The Private Equity programme is now in a run-off phase, with the Trustees harvesting the returns until they come to the point when the programme has run its course.

-The Trustees review the overall strategy on a triennial basis, the last review having taken place in 2021.
-The key change made was to adjust the Fund's target bond composition to better align it with the liability profile of the Fund.
-The next full review of the strategy will take place in 2024.
+The Trustees review the overall strategy on a triennial basis, the last review having taken place in 2024.
+The key changes were to adjust the bond allocation to increase geographical diversification, and to better align with the liability profile of the Fund.
+These changes will be implemented in 2025.
+The next full review of the strategy will take place in 2027.